 \subsection{Fusion via Vision-Language Model}

-\bfsection{Component \uppercase\expandafter{\romannumeral1}: Text feature fusion} In the text feature fusion component, paired source images $\{I_1,I_2\}$ are input, resulting in the fused text feature $\Phi^T_F$, i.e.,
+\bfsection{Component \uppercase\expandafter{\romannumeral1}: Text Feature Fusion} In the text feature fusion component, paired source images $\{I_1,I_2\}$ are input, resulting in the fused text feature $\Phi^T_F$, i.e.,

-Initially, inspired by \cite{DBLP:conf/icml/0008LSH23,nguyen2022grit,Kirillov_2023_ICCV,Image2Paragraph}, we input the images into the BLIP2 \cite{DBLP:conf/icml/0008LSH23}, GRIT \cite{nguyen2022grit}, and Segment Anything \cite{Kirillov_2023_ICCV} models to extract image semantic information from holistic to fine-grained, as \textit{Image Caption}, \textit{Dense Caption}, and \textit{Semantic Mask}.
-Subsequently, these three prompts are fed into the ChatGPT model to generate paired text descriptions $\{T_1,T_2\}$ for the source images $\{I_1,I_2\}$.
+Initially, inspired by \citet{DBLP:conf/icml/0008LSH23,nguyen2022grit,Kirillov_2023_ICCV,Image2Paragraph}, we input the images into the BLIP2 \cite{DBLP:conf/icml/0008LSH23}, GRIT \cite{nguyen2022grit}, and Segment Anything \cite{Kirillov_2023_ICCV} models to extract image semantic information from holistic to fine-grained, as \textit{Image Caption}, \textit{Dense Caption}, and \textit{Semantic Mask}.
+Subsequently, these three prompts are fed into the ChatGPT \cite{chatgpt} model to generate paired text descriptions $\{T_1,T_2\}$ for the source images $\{I_1,I_2\}$.
 We then input $\{T_1,T_2\}$ into the text encoder of parameter-frozen BLIP2 \cite{DBLP:conf/icml/0008LSH23} model, obtaining the corresponding text features $\{\Phi^T_1, \Phi^T_2\}$.
 Ultimately, the fused text feature $\Phi^T_F$ is obtained by concatenating $\{\Phi^T_1, \Phi^T_2\}$.
 For more details on feature prompting and text generation, please refer to \cref{sec:dataset}.

-\bfsection{Component \uppercase\expandafter{\romannumeral2}: Language-guided vision feature fusion} In the language-guided vision feature fusion component, we guide the extraction of visual features from the source image through text features, resulting in the visual fusion feature $\Phi^V_F$, i.e.
+\bfsection{Component \uppercase\expandafter{\romannumeral2}: Language-Guided Vision Feature Fusion} In the language-guided vision feature fusion component, we guide the extraction of visual features from the source image through text features, resulting in the visual fusion feature $\Phi^V_F$, i.e.

-Firstly, source images $\{I_1,I_2\}$ are fed into the image encoders, producing shallow visual features $\{\Phi^{V,(0)}_1, \Phi^{V,(0)}_2\}$.
-The image encoder, consisting of Restormer blocks \cite{DBLP:conf/cvpr/ZamirA0HK022} and CNNs, focuses on both global and local visual representations while maintaining computational efficiency and effective feature extraction.
-Subsequently, these shallow features are input into the cross-attention mechanism, where fused text features guide the visual feature extraction paying more attention to the aspects of the source image desired to be preserved in the fused image.
+Firstly, source images $\{I_1,I_2\}$ are fed into the image encoders, producing shallow visual features $\{\Phi^{V,(0)}_1, \Phi^{V,(0)}_2\}$ from $\{I_1,I_2\}$, respectively.
+The image encoder, consisting of Restormer blocks \cite{DBLP:conf/cvpr/ZamirA0HK022} and CNN blocks \cite{HeZRS16}, focuses on both global and local visual representations while maintaining computational efficiency and effective feature extraction.
+Subsequently, these shallow features are input into the cross-attention mechanism, where fused text features direct the visual feature extraction process, specifically emphasizing aspects of the source image that are desired to be preserved in the output fused image.
 That is: